MultisampledNight/flow/README.md

 ## how do i use

-uuuuh best compile `lib.typ` and look at the resulting pdf and compare it to the source file so you know what to do
+uuuuh best compile `src/doc/manual.typ` and look at the resulting pdf and compare it to the source file so you know what to do

 pass `--input dev=true` if you want some nicer colors